statmike/vertex-ai-mlops/Applied GenAI/readme.md

 The key is retrieving context relevant to the specific question being asked.
 Not too much context, not off topic context, but specific relevant context.
 A great advantage of this approach is that the LLM does not necessary need specific training or parameters to understand your private or new text because the text is being supplied in the prompt - as context to the question.

+**Semantic Retrieval - Retrieval Augmented Generation (RAG)**

+A type of LLM is an embedding LLM which returns a vector of numbers to represent the input text, image, or combination (multimodal).
+These numbers relate to the words, their order, their meaning, and their cooperation - in other words semantic meaning of the input.
+These embeddings lead to an amazing general approach to identifying context for a question that can been automated without a lot of customization.

+By computing the distance between embeddingins for questions and pieces of information, sometimes called chunks (think lines, paragraphs, ...), a filtered list of most relevant content can be retrieved as context.

+At first pass this seems simple: match question to chunks, use chunks as context.
+However, the topic of retrieval can get deep, complex and very use-case specific.

 **Input/Output Sizes: Tokens**

 Large language models have limit for the size of input then can receive and output they can return.
 While we think of these as words, maybe even characters, the models are actually using a codified version of language where the coding process is called tokenization.
 It is not as simple as a `unique_word = unique_token` because models use a data compression mechanism like [Byte-Pair Encoding (BPE)](https://en.wikipedia.org/wiki/Byte_pair_encoding).